 Other treatments of ET include primidone, which also has Class A evidence to support its use in ET, or topiramate, gabapentin, alprazolam, clonazepam and other betablockers (atenolol and sotalolol), which all have Class B evidence to support use for ET.
 Botulinum toxin injections can be effective, particularly for tremor of the head and voice.
 Some people with ET who have severe disabling tremor that does not respond to medication may be suitable for treatment by deep brain stimulation (DBS).
 More recently a new non-invasive surgical technique involving highly focussed ultra-sound beams (MR guided Focussed Ultrasound MRgFUS) has been used to treat people with ET by alleviating tremor in one of their arms.

-In about 50% of people with ET alcohol suppresses ET temporarily.
-Excessive alcohol consumption causes tremor and acute withdrawal of alcohol can worsen ET (the ‘DTs’) so alcohol consumption should be controlled.
+In about 50% of people with ET alcohol suppresses ET temporarily, typically for 4 to 6 hours.
+However, excessive alcohol consumption causes tremor and acute withdrawal of alcohol can worsen ET (the ‘DTs’) so alcohol consumption should be controlled.